 Because there is an inverse scaling of account size to % fee, the larger your account is, the less you should expect to pay in annual fees!
 This is definitely something to think about especially if you fall on the lower end of the account minimum spectrum.

-On one end, Robinhood is more geared to the investor that is looking to make their own trades and have control over their portfolio.
+Robinhood is more geared to the investor that is looking to make their own trades and have control over their portfolio.
+Users know that they are on their own to figure out how to invest.

 Personal Capital, on the other hand, is geared more toward the investor that is looking for a highly automated service to create a portfolio for them.

-The $100,000 minimum to invest with Personal Capital makes this truly out of reach for most investors.
-Robinhood is looking to open their doors to all by offering $0 minimums.
+The $100,000 minimum to invest with Personal Capital makes this truly out of reach for most beginner investors.
+If that is the case for you, Robinhood opens their doors to all by offering $0 minimums.